 If you have a 1-Series, 2-Series, or 3R-Series compact utility tractor, you may have an AutoConnect deck or mid-mount mower.
 These are good for keeping the lawn in shape, but a rotary cutter or grooming mower can handle much bigger jobs.

-Like a mid-mount mower, you'd use a grooming more for maintaining turf grass or other areas that you want to look clean.
+Like a mid-mount mower, you'd use a grooming mower for maintaining turf grass or other areas that you want to look clean.
 Grooming mowers can turn away from, or back into, hard to reach places, giving them some advantages over mid-mounts.
-For rough areas like property perimeters and pastures, you should be using a rotary cutter.
+For rough areas like property perimeters and pastures, you should use a rotary cutter.